Crowd erupts as Donald Trump sits in front row at UFC 287

 Former US president Trump is known to have a friendship with UFC president White and has attended numerous events staged by the mixed martial arts promotion.

+On Saturday (8 April), Trump sat ringside with White and Tyson, and UFC fighter Kevin Holland came over to speak to the 76-year-old after knocking out Santiago Ponzinibbio.
+Holland also appeared to speak to Trump through the cage between rounds.

 Trump was also visited by UFC fighter Jorge Masvidal earlier this week.
-Miami native Masvidal, who is on the UFC 287 card, visited Trump at the ex-president’s home in Mar-a-Lago after attending one of the 76-year-old’s rallies.
+Miami native Masvidal, who is on the UFC 287 card, visited Trump at his home in Mar-a-Lago after attending one of the the ex-president’s rallies.

 On Tuesday (3 April), Trump pleaded not guilty to 34 felony charges related to falsifying business records around hush money payments during his 2016 presidential campaign.